gatsbyjs/gatsby/docs/docs/using-cloudinary-image-service.md

 Before using the `gatsby-source-cloudinary` plugin you should do the following:

-- Upload the images to a folder on Cloudinary.
+- Upload your images to a folder on Cloudinary.
 This folder can have any name of your choosing.
 - Obtain your API key and API secret from your Cloudinary dashboard.
 - Have [dotenv](https://www.npmjs.com/package/dotenv) module installed for loading environment variables from a `.env` file.